How to Format USB Drives in Linux

 Step 2: Unmount and Format USB Drive

 Unmount the USB drives before formatting.
-To do so, run this command:
+To do so, use the following command:

 Unmounting the USB drive.